Migrating to PSML

 - Repeat steps 3 and 4 until there are no validation errors.

-- Untick Validate Only and click on Start.
-This will do the final conversion of all the PS standard XML documents to PSML.
+- Untick Validate Only and click Start.
+This does the final conversion of all the PS standard XML documents to PSML.